MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Create a OneLake shortcut to the table

-In this step, you create a [OneLake shortcut](/onelake/create-onelake-shortcut.md) to the table that was created in a previous step.
-This is required to access the data from the Notebook.
+In this step, you create a [OneLake shortcut](../onelake/create-onelake-shortcut.md) to the table that was created in a previous step.
+A OneLake shortcut is an objects in OneLake that point to other storage locations, and is required to access the data that was made available from your Eventhouse.
+In a later step, you access this data from the Notebook.

 1. Browse to a Lakehouse or create a new Lakehouse in your workspace.
-1. Select **New shortcut**
+1. Select **New shortcut**.

     :::image type="content" source="media/multivariate-anomaly-detection/new-shortcut.png" alt-text="Screenshot of how to create a new shortcut in the Lakehouse.":::